kristapsdz/lowdown/README.md

 The following major feature additions have been added:

-- output mode for nroff (via either the *-ms* or *-man* package)
+- output mode for troff (via either the *-ms* or *-man* package)
-- "smartypants" mode for the nroff output
+- "smartypants" mode for the troff outputs

 It builds and runs on OpenBSD, Linux ([musl](https://www.musl-libc.org/) and glibc), and Mac OS X.